SaKaMaSoft/app-nodejs-codechallenge/README.md

 ## Disclaimers

 Things not included in the project:
 - In app.module.ts I've a configuration in place about how to configure master and slave for read and write segregations, this will help to reduce and optimize operations into database.
-Also, another solution could be using a Memory Cache like Redis to keep data in other layer reduction consumption of database.
+Basic Redis implementation to reduce read operations to database
 - There is no any test cases written.
-- Move variables connections to config files.
+- Move connections variables to config files.
-- Move credentials to secret management app that can be injected in runtime at the container.
+- Move credentials to secret management app to can be injected in runtime at the container.

-- TODO: Changing cache-manager
+- Refactor to cache-manager to can implement properly Redis.